slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 leader persuader - mix com persuasion

-When someone is out of line, don’t let it slide too far.
-If you let someone treat your poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
-What could have been very small is now a real problem that may compromise your relationship, business, etc.
+Fire customers that cause you to much stress or that cost too much to service.

 Always be clear and specific about what you expect from other people.
 You can not expect from them what you haven’t articulated…usually many times and in writing.
 Also plan for them to fail you.

 a good leader: a) knows when to speak and when don't. b) knows to create a vision of where they wanna go.

+When someone is out of line, don’t let it slide too far.
+If you let someone treat your poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
+What could have been very small is now a real problem that may compromise your relationship, business, etc.
 -->